 Where to stay

-Islamorada is a lovely base on the Fort Lauderdale to Key West road trip.
+Islamorada is a lovely base.
 You can’t stay on Indian Key nowadays, but the resorts in Islamorada are famous for their stunning offerings.

 - Driving distance: 30 mi / 48 km